ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 # Debugging Blazor Components

 Debugging Blazor components is not simple.
-We don't control their lifecycle and much of the activity within a component is async.
+We don't control their lifecycle, and much of the activity within a component is async.
 Examining the component state at a break point can often be misleading.

+This article describes a fairly standard early Blazor coding experience and uses the code to demonstrate how to document and understand the component processes.

+## Overview

-I'll start this article with a short coding journey: someone new to Blazor building a simple data page.
+I start this article with a short coding journey: someone new to Blazor building a simple data page.
 It demonstrates the debugging dilemna and provides the scenario for the rest of the article.

+The rest of the article walks through how to document the sequence of events within a component and introduces the `DocumentatedComponentBase` component to do automated logging.

+Finally I provide some background information on some of the key processes.

+## Repository and Packages

+The code for this article is part of the [Blazor.BaseComponent library](https://github.com/ShaunCurtis/Blazr.BaseComponents/).

+The `DocumentatedComponentBase` component is available in the `Blazr.BaseComponents` [Nuget Package](https://www.nuget.org/packages/Blazr.BaseComponents/).

 ## My First Blazor Page